vedant1811/social-network/README.md

  * **Interests:** List, Create, Update, Delete interests.
 Associate profiles with multiple interests

- * **Admin Dashboard**:

-    - Create profiles in bulk.
-100 at a time, with max 20 connections each.
+ * **Seed Data:** Create profiles in bulk.
+500 at a time, with max 20 connections each.
 Multiple such background jobs can be run at the same time.
+Each takes ~30 seconds to run.

 But be careful to not run into Heroku database limits (and thereby get `500` errors)

-    - Visiualize people and connections

 ## Non Features